fweig/cbmroot/macro/geometry/README.md

 information assigned to the nodes when building the detector system geometry.
 The macro is executed automatically in the CbmRoot test suite for all tested setups.
-If needed it can be executed also manually as decribed in the following.
+If needed it can be executed also manually as described in the following.
 If the CbmRoot run time environment is set and a geometry file for a CBM setup is available the macro is used  in the following way